 So you think you've got a good one, yeah?
 The bottle looks lovely, the price makes it feel premium, and there's some nice wording about the quality—but is it actually good?
 For that matter, is it even really "extra virgin"?

-We did a whole post on what to look out for when buying an oil (harvest date, specific details, etc.), but let's get down to the fun stuff: taste.
+We did a whole post on what to look out for when buying an oil (harvest date, specific details, etc.), but now let's get down to the fun stuff: the taste test.

-Pop open a new bottle, and let's explore.
+Pop open that new bottle, and let's explore.

-Next, pour a small amount of olive oil in a wine glass or something similar.
+Next, pour a glug of olive oil in a wine glass or something similar.
 Enough for a couple of sips.

 Now, place one hand over the top of the glass and the other at the bottom to cup it.
 You're doing two things here: 1) holding in the aromas, and 2) warming up the oil itself.